Cataract Surgery or Crystalens Implant: My Story

 The new lens does not need any actual attachment such as stitches and the incision itself is self healing and does not require stitches either.
 The entire surgery normally takes only 15 to 20 minutes, although the visit will require several hours.
 They eye will be numbed and typically a relaxant is given to the patient and this takes a little time.
 Some quiet time may also necessary as a recovery period.

-The video to the right is of an actual implantation of a crystalens and takes only a few minutes to watch if you wish to see what will actually be done.
+The video above is of an actual implantation of a crystalens and takes only a few minutes to watch if you wish to see what will actually be done.
 It is an actual surgery, however, and very graphic; if such pictures bother you, it might be wise to skip it.

 Hollingshead Eye Center